 Rockford Area Schools Board Meeting agendas and packets are posted online with BoardBook.
 BoardBook is a web-based software application that electronically streamlines the preparation of board agenda packets and builds a searchable archive of meeting agenda packets.
 It opens the door to electronic distribution of meeting materials, to web posting of finished documents and, ultimately, to paperless meetings.

-To view board agendas and packets from July 2017 forward, please click here.
+To view board agendas and packets, please click here.

 Because of COVID-19 Pandemic and the need for virtual school board meetings, a PUBLIC COMMENT form has been developed for public input during the public comment section of regular meetings.